rachelyongies/rachelyongies/README.md

 - ✨ Hi!
 I am Rachel Yong and welcome to my space
-- 🔭 I’m a software engineer working on full stack development and am still looking to improve everyday
+- 🔭 I’m a full stack software engineer
-- 🌱 I’m currently interested in development in the AI/ML space
+- 🌱 Exploring and experimenting - AI/ML
 - 👯 You can reach me at rachelyongyj@gmail.com